The Southern Sequoia Region

-A five-mile hike out-and-back to Needles Ridge, a formation of impressive granite spires.
-The lookout burned down a few years ago, but the scenery is still there.
-Enjoy views of Mt.
-Whitney, the Golden Trout Wilderness, and the Kern River Valley.
+The Needles Lookout Trail is a 5-mile hike out and back to Needles Ridge, a formation of granite spires.
+The lookout is no longer there, but the scenery is, including a view of Mount Whitney, the Golden Trout Wilderness and the Kern River Valley.

 Backpacking & Fishing

-The Giant Sequoia National Monument is one of the only places in the world where you can bike along trails through groves of Giant Sequoias (and even ride through a tree).
+The Giant Sequoia National Monument is one of the only places in the world where you can bike along trails through groves of giant sequoias.
 A network of trails near Quaking Aspen accommodates cyclists of all experience levels.
-Bike rentals and shuttle services are available out of Camp Nelson to take cyclists directly to the trailheads.
-SequoiaMountainAdventures.com
+Bike rentals and shuttle services are available at Camp Nelson to take cyclists directly to the trailheads.

-Find out more at: fs.usda.gov/activity/sequoia/recreation/camping-cabins.
+Find out more at: www.fs.usda.gov/activity/sequoia/recreation/camping-cabins